 The Vaginal Ring and The Birth Control Patch

-Vaginal rings, such as the Nuvaring, provides the same type of protection that birth control pills do.
+Vaginal rings provides the same type of protection that birth control pills do.
 If you put it in on during the first five days of your menstrual cycle, you’re protected from day one.
 If you start at any other point in your cycle, use a backup method of birth control.

-Patches also work similarly to the Nuvaring and the Pill.
+Patches also work similarly to the ring the pill.
 You can time it to start during the first day of your cycle, or if you wait longer, you’ll need to use other methods.

 Birth Control Injections

-Injections like the Depo-Provera are effective within 24 hours if you receive the injection any time during the first five days of your menstrual cycle.
+Injections are effective within 24 hours if you receive the injection any time during the first five days of your menstrual cycle.
 Any time after that and, like the rest, you’ll have to wait at least seven days for full protection against pregnancy.

 These long term birth control methods work by inserting a small device into the uterus.
 A copper IUD works by causing sperm to avoid the copper — thus avoiding the birth canal.
-Hormonal IUDs, such as Mirena, work by also thickening cervical mucus to prevent sperm from accessing the uterus and preventing the release of eggs with Progestin.
+Hormonal IUDs work by also thickening cervical mucus to prevent sperm from accessing the uterus and preventing the release of eggs with Progestin.

 Copper is immediately effective no matter when you insert it, but hormonal IUDs must be inserted during the first week of your menstrual cycle to be effective.
 If not, wait for up to seven days or use back up methods of birth control.